 Data and Privacy Concerns

 After landing in hot water for inadvertently exposing the location of US military bases in 2018, Strava eliminated mid-workout and live tracking features.
 The company subsequently placed a bigger emphasis on privacy, like hiding an activity’s start and end points, making private profiles, hiding profile pictures from non-friends, and hiding entire activities.
 The GPS component works well for fostering community, but some athletes experienced privacy breaches by individuals who found their locations from the app.
+In 2023, a former Russian military officer was reportedly tracked and killed with help from his open Strava profile, while in 2025, a report revealed that the Swedish prime minister’s bodyguards had unwittingly shared his private addresses and travel routes through Strava uploads.
 If Strava continues to have data and privacy concerns it could severely limit its long-term potential.

 Monetization